Compact size system monitoring and multi-ping tool

 VenMon - Storage.
 This screen displays all the available local and remotely mapped network-attached drives connected to your PC.
 A filter can show activity from a particular drive.
 Storage monitor records activity changes such as inserted and removed media (including USB sticks or external drives), drive space changes, new partitions, volume name changes.
 Reading and writing auto-adjusting graphs display PC drive usage.

 VenMon - Networks.
 The network screen displays up to 32 network connections and displays the data usage in bytes or packets.
 The network connection list will show both hardware and software-based network connections, both active and inactive.
 Sending and receiving auto-adjusting graphs will display traffic and can be set for real-time traffic mode in the settings screen.
-Network events will post messages about wireless connection speeds, sending/receiving errors, internet connections, operation status (up/down/testing), and other signals.
+Network events will post messages about wireless connection speeds, sending/receiving errors, internet connections, IP addresses, operation status (up/down/testing), and other signals.

 Venmon - Ping.
 The Ping tool includes the ability to add up to 1024 automated Pings by IP address or Hostnames with an adjustable time interval.
 Displays IP address, hostnames, time in ms, TTL, TOS, received, lost, lost %, and timeline with response time filter.
 Pings can be deleted, paused or reset individually or in a selected group.
 Multiple pings are spread across all processor cores to balance CPU load.
 Ping data is saved into a JSON file hourly or on program closure.
 Yellow lines are slow response times set by timeout setting between 50 to 800 ms, red lines are pings that timed out, and blue lines indicate that data is missing possibly from a system or program restart.
 Each timeline point can be mouse hover over with more details or right-clicked to export all data to the clipboard ready to be pasted into an email or text document.